Homeschool mama, years of parenting and homeschooling responsibilities occupy your attention.

 If the journey of becoming yourself wasn’t encouraged in you since the day you were wandering toddlers in a shopping mall, you need to nurture it for yourself.

-We’ll become people that are comfortable being ourselves but also comfortable with others being themselves.
+We’ll become people who are comfortable being ourselves but also comfortable with others being themselves.

-2. Acknowledge what you liked to do before you were a mother.
-Do you want to adopt a few childhood interests into the present?
+- Acknowledge what you liked to do before you were a mother.
+Do you want to resurrect a few childhood interests & what might they be?

 What else could you do the become more you, homeschool mama?